-2019

-Cash and investments \$35,207,320
+Cash and investments \$36,348,066

-Actuarial liabilities \$10,519,942
+Actuarial liabilities \$ 10,894,146

-The above information is the most recent information available at the time the footnotes were prepared.
+The time period of the information reported above is the most recent information available at the time this footnote was prepared.

 Self-Insurance

 The Township has chosen not to procure a health care plan under section 505.60 of the Revised Code and has chosen instead to reimburse its officers and employees for each out-of-pocket premium that they incur for insurance policies described in division (A) of section 505.60 of the Revised Code that they otherwise obtain.